-identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error.
+• identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error.
 We design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

-- obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's and the Group's internal control. - evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's and the Group's ability to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
+- obtain an understanding of internal control relevant to the audit in order to design audit opinion on the effectiveness of the Company's and the Group's internal control. - evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - conclude on the appropriateness of management's use of the going concern basis of related to events or conditions that may cast significant doubt on the Company's and the Group's ability to continue as a going concern.
+If we conclude that a material uncertainty financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the Company and the Group to cease to continue as a going concern. - evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves a true and fair view. - obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express an opinion on the consolidated financial statements.
+However, future events or conditions may cause the Company and the Group to cease to continue as a going concern. - evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves a true and fair view. - ٠ business activities within the Group to express an opinion on the consolidated financial statements.
 We are responsible for the direction, supervision and performance of the group audit.
 We remain solely responsible for our audit opinion.